P18-0714 in progress, July 2018

 Small panel paintings

-Less elaborate than the larger paintings, the panel paintings allow me to address how much complexity is "enough" for something to be interesting to look at.
+Less procedurally elaborate than the larger paintings, the panel paintings allow me to address how much complexity is enough for something to be interesting to look at.

 These are monoprints in India and sumi inks on Arches 88, an unsized, highly absorbant paper.
 They are loosely based on a 1929 lithograph by Henri Matisse titled Nu renversé près d’une table Louis XV.
 The sheets are the same proportion and one-quarter the size of Matisse's 26 x 20-inch sheet.
 I don't refer directly to the Matisse when I work, but I hold its odd composition in mind.